Gabriel Woods

 Due to its cost, filet mignon has obtained a reputation for being an exclusive delicacy found only at high-end restaurants.
 Although you most often find it at a fine steakhouse, you can cook a filet recipe in your own kitchen.

-Because filet mignon has little fat or connective tissue, most people prefer filet cooked medium rare rather than as a well-done steak.
+Because filet mignon has little fat or connective tissue, most people prefer a filet cooked medium-rare rather than a well-done steak.

 Unlike a sirloin or ribeye, if filet mignon is cooked too long, this lean meat is no longer tender, even when sliced against the grain.

-The two most common cooking methods to prepare a perfectly cooked filet mignon steak are to grill it or to sear it in a pan or skillet on the stovetop.
+The two most common cooking methods to prepare a perfectly cooked filet mignon steak are grilling it or sewing it in a pan or skillet on the stovetop.

 1. Cooking Filet Mignon on the Grill